RichyC/C/README.md

 I decided to learn C for fun.

-My source for learning C
+My source for learning C:

 "C Programming Langauge" by Brian W. Kernighan and Dennis M. Ritchie.